BesnikShala/Milestone-project-1/README.md

 # Features

 ### Existing Features

-- Feature 1 - The home page will have an interactive navbar which allows the user to be able to navigate through the website easily.
+- The home page will have an interactive navbar which allows the user to be able to navigate through the website easily.
 It will be a sticky navbar so no matter how far down the page they go the user can always have the ability to use the navbar.

 - The brand image/name has a link to the home page so users can eaily return to the main page of the website at any moment.